 - We have the largest residence system in Ontario.

 - We have an outstanding library system with access to more than 7.5 million items.

 - We offer more than 100 study-abroad opportunities in 33 countries in Europe, Africa, Asia, Latin America, Oceania and the United States.

-- We offer over 1,000 experiential learning opportunities, including co-op programs, paid and volunteer positions, hands-on course options and more.
+- We offer more than 1,000 experiential learning opportunities, including co-op programs, paid and volunteer positions, hands-on course options and more.

 - $26 million in undergraduate student assistance awarded in the 2020-2021 academic year.

 - Top awards:

 - President’s Scholarships and Lincoln Alexander Chancellors’ Scholarships: 11 scholarships valued at $42,000 each.

 - Board of Governors’ Scholarships: 25 awards of $20,000 each.

-If you are entering in the fall and enrolling in semester 1 at the Guelph campus, we guarantee you a room in residence if you submit the residence application and deposit by the the June 1, 2022, deadline.
-More than 5,000 residence spaces are available with a variety of residence styles to suit every taste.
+If you are entering semester 1 in the fall, we guarantee you a room in residence if you submit the residence application and deposit by the the June 1, 2022, deadline.
+More than 5,000 residence spaces are typically available with a variety of residence styles to suit every taste.
 Due to the ongoing COVID-19 pandemic, this number has decreased slightly for the 2021-2022 academic year.